 Low Cost of Repairs and Maintenance

-The risk of loss decreases with more units.
+Investing in mobile home parks is a lower-risk decision.
+The risk of loss only decreases with more individual units.
 When you have more tenants, the risk is more spread out.

 When you own a large collection of units, the high cost of occurrences, such as eviction or random expenses, are spread out across a large portfolio and are less of a hit.

 As we mentioned earlier, demand for mobile home parks is high.

 But, new mobile home parks aren’t being developed often due to government zoning changes.